hissummer-mockserver/mockServer/README.md

 ```
 6. Browser access http://localhost:8081/
 ```
-we could change the port 8081 to others
+We could specify other port than 8081 when starting the application.
 ```
 ## Docker compose  to start Mockserver and Mockserver adminUI